AroosaIjaz/AroosaIjaz.github.io/_portfolio/all_that_is_left.md

 Or is it more likely for revenge and trauma to overwhelm the will to stay humane - in a world that has not afforded you any humanity?

 In his book "Dawn", writer [Elie Wiesel](https://en.wikipedia.org/wiki/Elie_Wiesel) vividly portrayed this inner dialogue in a Jewish protagonist from 1947 British-controlled Palestine, a teen survivor of the Buchenwald concentration camp, who has been charged to execute a British soldier.
-He ultimately becomes the antagonist although he struggles with the moral choices and tries to cling onto himself and humanity.
-Through him, the writer reflected on the moral choice of the new Israel and its imposition that its pain and trauma be passed on because
+He ultimately becomes the antagonist although he tries to cling onto himself and humanity.
+Through him, the writer reflected on the moral choice of new Israel and its imposition that its pain and trauma be passed on because
 >"When the dead are hungry, they judge the living without pity."

 <br/>